rcosnita/fantastico/doc/source/how_to/static_assets.rst

 --------------------

 Of course, on development environment you are not required to have a web server in front of your Fantastico dev server.
 For this purpose, fantastico framework provides a special controller which can easily serve static files.
-Even this works as expected, please do not use it in production.
+Even though it works as expected, please do not use it in production.
 It does not send headers required by browser for caching purposes.

 Static assets routes are the same between **prod** and **dev** environments.